-Wilson’s remarkable journey began in a modest Hawthorne, California home that was filled with music.
+Wilson’s remarkable journey began on 20th June 1942 in a modest Hawthorne, California home that was filled with music.
 Both his parents played piano, and as a young “boy soprano,” Brian’s vocal gift was immediately evident.
 He had also started singing harmonies with his two younger brothers (Dennis and Carl).

 Maybe it was all too much, too soon, maybe he couldn’t take the pressure, and during a 1964 US tour Brian had a nervous breakdown during a flight from Los Angeles to Houston.
 Wilson left the Beach to concentrate on what he did best, writing and producing.

 Wilson spent the majority of the following three years in his bedroom sleeping, taking drugs, and overeating.
 During this time, his voice deteriorated as a result of chain smoking and drug abuse.